yashkhokhar28/Steps/Data Annotation & Model Binding.md

 Add `asp-validation-for` to each TextField / DropDown to show particular property’s error message

 ## Step 7
-Add section Scripts in add-edit page
+Add RenderPartialAsync section Script in add-edit page

 ## Step 8
-Add render section in `_Layout.cshtml` (for optionally allow script)
+Add RenderSectionAsync in `_Layout.cshtml` (for optionally allow script)

 ## Step 9
 In controller create one action method to apply server side validation